 I’ve been reading my book (shameless plug) to my children at bedtime.
-This is a one-of-a-kind joy, something I can never do for the first time again, and it makes me want to write 10 more children’s books before they grow up, just so I could read them aloud to them.
-But lately, when they’re upstairs alone to get pajamas on, they’ve been playing together happily, sometimes for the first time all day.
+This is a one-of-a-kind joy, something I can never do for the first time again.
+It makes me want to write 10 more children’s books before they grow up, just so I could read them aloud to them.
+But lately, at pajama time, they’ve been playing together happily, sometimes for the first time all day.

 So there was no time for stories before lights out.

 I sat on my gray couch in my blue living room feeling sorry that I’d wasted my afternoon instead of writing.
 I wondered how I could chase the clouds away while staying relaxed enough to wind down toward my own sleep.
 And that’s when I remembered sometimes it is a struggle.
 Sometimes you must seek out that spark of joy, not try to will the dark clouds away but run towards the sun.